Introduction to Early Judeo-Persian: Jewish Letters from Xinjiang to Cairo

 Course Description

-This 2-week introductory course offers a foundation in Early Judeo-Persian (EJP), an early variety of New Persian crucial for understanding the evolution of New Persian.
-Notably, the earliest datable New Persian documents —two letter pages from the late 8th century CE found at Dandan-Uiliq in northeast Xinjiang, were written in Early Judeo-Persian.
+This 2-week intensive introductory course offers a foundation in Early Judeo-Persian (EJP), an early variety of New Persian crucial for understanding the evolution of New Persian.
+Notably, the earliest datable New Persian documents — two letter pages from the late 8th century CE found at Dandan-Uiliq in northeast Xinjiang, were written in Early Judeo-Persian.

 Selected Texts for the Course